 Nearly 25 years later when the television studios were built in 1954, the radio station moved into the facility along with the new TV station.
 In February of 1955, just two months after going on the air, both the radio and television stations were purchased by the Oklahoma Publishing Company.
 The two stations’ marriage lasted only another year when in 1956 the radio station was sold and its call letters changed to WHHY.
 The radio station was then moved to a downtown location.

-WSFA was one of the first stations outside the nation's top ten largest markets to own film processing equipment and during the late 1950's WSFA fed many stories to the networks each week and processed more film than any station south of the nation's Capitol.
+WSFA was one of the first stations outside the nation’s top ten largest markets to own film processing equipment.
+During the late 1950s WSFA fed many stories to the networks each week and processed more film than any station south of the nation’s Capitol.